enscskn/eth-payphone/README.md

 # ETH PayPhone

 A script developed for your FiveM server that allows players to make calls using payphones throughout the city.
+(Inspired by NoPixel)

 ## 🌟 Features